 If you are like many homeschoolers, studying science through nature study is something that is looked forward to by children who enjoy being outdoors.

 You don’t need anything special for this unit study, as you’ll find lots of information and links to videos and books all conveniently noted below.
 Simply bookmark this page so you can come back to it at your convenience.
-And don’t forget the free nature printable pack at the end.

 How to Teach About Animal Tracks